 WHAT ARE THE KEY OUTPUTS OF THIS TITLE - ROLES AND RESPONSIBILITIES?
 (WHAT RESULTS DO YOU HAVE TO ACHIEVE) WHAT ARE THE KEY COMPETENCIES REQUIRED FOR THIS TITLE?
 WHAT ARE THE LEARNING INDICATORS REQUIRED FOR THIS TITLE?
 (LIST MINIMUM QUALIFICATIONS /EXPERIENCES REQUIRED WHEN RECRUITING NEW AND EXTERNAL CANDIDATES) WHAT ARE THE STATUTORY REQUIREMENTS REQUIRED FOR THIS TITLE?
-Responsible for a variety of equipment, which may include office equipment, machinery and vehicles; Determines the financial strategy and provides the financial management framework, e.g. compile budgets for the station; Manages and authorizes expenditure within budgetary constraints; Advises on specialized departmental/provincial administration policy/strategy; Responsibility for regional station land and buildings which requires effective property management; Interprets departmental/provincial administration policy/strategy on widerange of subjects within an established framework, which may require in-depth analysis and interpretation before action can be taken; Responsible for decision making in resolving job-related problems, controlling projects, minor changes in policy, actions requiring additional resources for effective road traffic law enforcement; Responsible for planning the departmental/divisional work and the departmental/divisional work and the Knowledge Basic Computer Literacy Basic General Management Introduction to Human Resources Management Basic Financial Management Change and Diversity Management Coaching and Diversity Management Coaching and Mentoring Communication Understanding of Information Technology (IT) Clear understanding and application of National Road Traffic Act, Road Traffic Management Corporation Act and the Criminal Procedure Act Skills Policy formulation Analytical thinking Research Project Management Financial Management Leadership Assertiveness Conflict Resolution Qualifications Grade 12 Relevant Traffic Law Enforcement Qualification Appropriate 3 years management tertiary qualification at NQF Level 5 Experience More than 10 years in road traffic law enforcement Ryears in supervisory position or Ryears experience in middle management position Registration as Traffic Officer Professional Driver's Permit allocation of required resources; Communication
+Responsible for a variety of equipment, which may include office equipment, machinery and vehicles; Determines the financial strategy and provides the financial management framework, e.g. compile budgets for the station; Manages and authorizes expenditure within budgetary constraints; Advises on specialized departmental/provincial administration policy/strategy; Responsibility for regional station land and buildings which requires effective property management; Interprets departmental/provincial administration policy/strategy on wide range of subjects within an established framework, which may require in-depth analysis and interpretation before action can be taken; Responsible for decision making in resolving job-related problems, controlling projects, minor changes in policy, actions requiring additional resources for effective road traffic law enforcement; Responsible for planning the departmental/divisional work and the allocation of required resources; Knowledge Basic Computer Literacy Basic General Management Introduction to Human Resources Management Basic Financial Management Planning and Organizing Change and Diversity Management Coaching and Mentoring Communication Understanding of Information Technology (IT) Clear understanding and application of National Road Traffic Act, Road Traffic Management Corporation Act and the Criminal Procedure Act Skills Policy formulation Analytical thinking Research Project Management Leadership Assertiveness Conflict Resolution Communication Qualifications Grade 12 Relevant Traffic Law Enforcement Qualification Appropriate 3 years management tertiary qualification at NQF Level 5 Experience More than 10 years in road traffic law enforcement Responsion or Byears in supervisory position or Byears experience in middle management position Registration as Traffic Officer Professional Driver's Permit